 How to size a fireplace mantel width

-So how long is your fireplace mantel width? are you thinking of changing it for something different?
+So how long is your fireplace mantel width? are you thinking of changing it to something different?
 Do you look at it and wish it was just a little longer or shorter? or maybe you installing a new fireplace and haven’t decided what mantel you want yet.

-Well to give you an example of how most mantels are sized, generally, you buy a mantel that is 12” longer than your fireplace, that would be 6” longer on each side so if your fireplace is 44” wide your mantel needs to be 56” or if your fireplace is 52” wide your mantel should be 64” wide.
+Well to give you an example of how most mantels are sized, generally, you buy a mantel that is 12” longer than your fireplace, which would be 6” longer on each side so if your fireplace is 44” wide your mantel needs to be 56” or if your fireplace is 52” wide your mantel should be 64” wide.